.

 visage.noun,.plural.visages

-the face or facial.expression of a person; countenance; face; appearance
+the face or facial.expression of an individual; countenance; face; appearance

 vermin.noun,.plural.is also vermin